thisisparker/78_sampler/README.md

 Note that the collection currently contains over 300,000 items, so it is normal for that command to take some time to run.

 The collection contains some items I never want the bot to tweet; I maintain a file called `exclude.txt` with a series of strings that should not appear.
-I apply the filter with a simple grep:
+I apply the filter in line with the request with a simple grep:

 ```
-grep -iv -f exclude.txt georgeblood.txt
+ia search collection:georgeblood --itemlist | grep -iv -f exclude.txt > georgeblood.txt
 ```